aivanovski/kp-diff/README.md

     -k, --key-file                   Path to key file for <FILE-A> and <FILE-B>
     -a, --key-file-a                 Path to key file for <FILE-A>
     -b, --key-file-b                 Path to key file for <FILE-B>
+    -p, --password                   Password for <FILE-A> and <FILE-B>
+        --password-a                 Password for <FILE-A>
+        --password-b                 Password for <FILE-A>
+    -f, --output-file                Path to output file
+    -n, --no-color                   Disable colored output
     -d, --diff-by                    Type of differ, default is 'path'.
 Possible values: path - produces more accurate diff, considers entries identical if they have identical content but UUID differs uid - considers entries identical if they have identical content and UUID -v, --verbose                    Print verbose output (entry fields will be printed) -V, --version                    Print version
     -h, --help                       Print help information